ARCTraining/hpc2-software/book/course/conda.md

 For Miniconda, you visit the [Miniconda page](https://docs.conda.io/en/latest/miniconda.html) on the conda website, select the installer corresponding to your operating system and run the downloaded file on your machine.
 When installing Miniconda you may be prompted to select various settings during installation, our recommendation is to leave these settings as the defaults if you're unsure.

-If you have questions or issues installing conda locally please get in touch via the [Research Computing Contact form](https://leeds.service-now.com/it?id=sc_cat_item&sys_id=7587b2530f675f00a82247ece1050eda).
+If you have questions or issues installing Conda locally please get in touch via the [Research Computing Contact form](https://leeds.service-now.com/it?id=sc_cat_item&sys_id=7587b2530f675f00a82247ece1050eda).

 ## Conda environments